Microsoft Access: VBA Code versus Macro Commands

 Macros allow Microsoft Access database functions to be invoked easily with a handful of commands.
 Non-programmers can easily automate simple tasks by using the Macro features.

 The Macros in the latest version of Microsoft Access have been expanded with greater functionality than the original concept.
-This has been done mainly to replace the obsolete Visual Basic for Applications (VBA).
+This has been done mainly to replace the legacy Visual Basic for Applications (VBA).

 Comparing VBA code to Macro code